adujon/ComparativeOncologyBiases/README.md

 The phylogenies folder contains the phylogenetic trees used in the Bayesian phylogenetic models

-The Regressions folder contains the R scripts used to fit the model for each taxa and study (code are fully annotated)
+The Regressions folder contains the R scripts used to fit the model for each taxa and study (codes are fully annotated)

 Raw cancer prevalence data was sourced from the following publications